12 November 2015 |News Release

 The Khanbogd training included classroom and practical instruction in use of the SMART software and a field patrol exercise.

 Dashzeveg Tserendeleg, Acting Country Program Director for WCS and one of Mongolia’s leading conservationists believes that applying the SMART system will help make protection efforts more efficient.
 “We have seen our wildlife populations drop in recent years,“ says Tserendeleg.
 “Part of the reason for this is that poachers know the movements of park staff and can plan illegal operations around this.
-SMART turns the tables on poachers by empowering rangers, and providing park managers with up-to-date information on wildlife crimes that help thwart the poaching threat.”
+SMART turns the tables on poachers by empowering rangers, and providing park managers with up-to-date information on enter wildlife crimes that help thwart the poaching threat.”

 Tuvshinbat Tsedendash, a Specialist from the MNEGDT’s Department of Protected Area Management attended the training and said he sees value in the system.
 “The SMART approach definitely has potential, ”says Tsedendash.
 “We will be looking closely at how the pilot project to implement SMART at Small Gobi SPA turns out.
 If it is successful we will consider expanding to other protected areas in the country.”

 The SMART approach is now being employed at over 140 conservation areas across more than 30 countries.
 Some of these countries – Belize, Columbia, Peru, Gabon, Uganda, Tanzania, Madagascar, and Thailand– have decided to employ SMART across their entire park systems.
 SMART is made possible through a unique collaboration among eight conservation agencies (WCS, CITES-MIKE, FZS, NCZ, Panthera, PPF, WWF, and ZSL) concerned with the effective management of wildlife and wildlands, and has already proven to be a successful tool when employed by motivated protected area managers.